Rainy Day Adventures: 46 Museums to Visit in New Hampshire

 - Did you know that the last cougar in the state was killed in 1843?

 Celia Thaxter Museum: Stone Cottage, Star Island, Isles of Shoals.
 Memorabilia of the Isles of Shoals' poet and consummate gardener, including manuscripts and hand-painted china.
 Open 1-3 p.m. daily through labor day.
 Admission is free but it involves a ferry ride from Portsmouth to the island.

 USS Albacore Museum Albacore Park: 600 Market St., Portsmouth, (436-3680).
 Hands-on tour of submarine built in at the Portsmouth Naval Shipyard.
 You can sit on the bunks and tables in the cramped quarters and even check out the traffic on Route 1 Bypass through the periscope.
 Open daily 9:30 a.m.-5 p.m. through Columbus Day.
-Adults, $5; children age 7-17, $3; children under 7, free; family, $10.
+Open in winter (January and February) on weekends only from 9:30 a.m.-4 p.m.
+Adults, $7; children age 7-17, $3; children under 7, free; family, $14.